 Don’t see your question answered here?
 Drop us a line at email@example.com.
 We’re happy to answer questions about camp life, magical creatures, or anything else on your mind.

-For this summer, Magischola Prep is open to students entering grades six through twelve.
-So if you’re going to be in middle school or high school (or their equivalents) in the Fall of 2017, that means you!
+Magischola Prep is open to students ages 11-17, entering grades six through twelve.
+So if you’re going to be in middle school or high school (or their equivalents) in the Fall of 2018, that means you!

 What are the dates for Magischola Prep?